 Travel backpacks

-You may not be the carry-on type – for years I preferred traveling with a backpack.
-If you share this travel style, then make sure you choose one that’s perfect for you.
-Remember, these days you can get good-looking bags that look just like cloth suitcases.
-If you’re going any place rural (or with a cobblestone streets), a bag on your back can be much easier to carry.
+You may not be the carry-on type – could you be the backpack type?
+If you’re going any place rural (or with a cobblestone streets), a bag on your back can be much easier to carry if you have the strength.
 You’ll also pack lighter naturally since you’ll be conscious of having to carry everything on your back.
-Click here to find out more about backpacks.
+Click here to find out more about women’s travel backpacks.

 Anti-theft backpacks